 Australia's First Commercial Biofuel Flights

-Qantas wants to be at the forefront of the development of Sustainable Aviation Fuel in Australia.
-On 13 April 2012, Qantas operated Australia's first commercial flight powered by sustainable aviation fuel using an Airbus A330.
-The flight, QF1211 departed from Sydney at 10.20am and arrived in Adelaide at 12.05pm.
+Qantas wants to be at the forefront of the development of aviation biofuel in Australia.
+On 13 April 2012, Qantas operated Australia's first commercial flight powered by aviation biofuel using an Airbus A330.
 The Airbus A330 was powered with a 50:50 blend of biofuel and conventional jet fuel in one engine.
-Derived from used cooking oil, provided by SkyNRG the life cycle carbon footprint of the biofuel component of the blend was approximately 60 per cent smaller than that of conventional jet fuel.
+Derived from used cooking oil provided by SkyNRG, the life cycle carbon footprint of the biofuel component of the blend was approximately 60 per cent smaller than that of conventional jet fuel.

 A few days later, on 19 April 2012, Jetstar became the world's first low cost carrier to operate a commercial biofuel flight.
 It used the same fuel blend as the Qantas flight in one of its A320s on a flight between Melbourne and Hobart.

-The objective of the Qantas and Jetstar commercial demonstration flights was to raise awareness about the potential benefits and need for sustainable aviation fuel industry in Australia.
+The objective of the commercial demonstration flights was to raise awareness of the potential benefits and need for a aviation biofuel industry in Australia.

 Many of the technical hurdles facing the aviation industry in its move towards sustainable aviation fuel have been overcome.
-Now, commercialisation and scaling up of the supply of sustainable aviation fuel is the most important task which will require support from all stakeholders, including government and finance sectors.
-On the day of the Qantas biofuel fuel flight in April 2012 Qantas announced that it will conduct a feasibility study into the potential for an Australian sustainable aviation fuel industry, backed by funding from the Australian Government and in partnership with Shell.
-The study will identify current issues and obstacles in sustainable aviation fuel refining and outline options for establishment of bio-refinery capabilities in Australia.
+Now, commercialisation and scaling up of the supply of aviation biofuel is the most important task which will require support from all stakeholders, including government and finance sectors.